 Yes, that was a wonderful idea.
-Ever since we moved to Los Angeles for college, surfing became a part of our lives.
+Ever since we moved to Los Angeles for college, surfing has become a part of our lives.
 One of the many activities we did together.
 But…

 "Ah, no, you can't.
 That’s against the law of baseball season.
 Most importantly, don’t forget you have a sex date with Ms. Hooks.”

 "Lisa," he corrected.

 Who cared?
 "Sorry, Lisa.
 Still, her name is Ms. Hooks.
 Even if she's your girlfriend she's still years older than you are.
 You know the term called a cougar," I finished with a sweet smile.